Istanbul › Best Time to Visit

 - Istanbul Jazz/Caz Festival (changeable, often late June to mid-July) – Broad range of music including reggae, rock, and blues.
 Held over 3 weeks, often in city parks with free entrance.

 Istanbul Events in July

-- Bosphorus Cross Continental Swim – More than 1,600 competitors from around the world participate in this astounding event held annually in July.
-Participants from over 45 different nations swim across the channel from Asia to Europe, while one of the world’s busiest shipping lanes is temporarily closed to shipping traffic.
+- Bosphorus Cross Continental Swim (26th) – Some 2,000 competitors from over 50 nations swim across the strait between Asia and Europe while one of the world’s busiest shipping lanes is temporarily closed.

 Istanbul Events in August